-Burning mouth syndrome may cause burning, tingling, or numbness of the tongue or other areas of the mouth, often bilaterally and sometimes in multiple foci.
+Burning mouth syndrome may cause burning, tingling, or numbness of the tongue, palate, lips, or other mucosal surfaces of the mouth, often bilaterally and sometimes in multiple foci.
 The pain can be significant and may occur daily.
 It may be constant or increase throughout the day and may be relieved by eating or drinking.
-Dry mouth or altered taste may occur.
+Perceived dry mouth and altered taste may occur.
 Pain, as well as associated emotional issues (anxiety, depression), can be socially debilitating.
 Duration of symptoms of burning mouth syndrome varies from months to years, but symptoms resolve spontaneously or if a secondary cause can be identified and addressed.

 Diagnosis of burning mouth syndrome requires oral symptoms as noted above and the absence of oral signs.
-Pain must occur for > 2 hours per day (some authors omit this potentially unreliable criterion), for > 3 months.
-There are no diagnostic tests for burning mouth syndrome.
-Idiopathic burning mouth syndrome is a diagnosis of exclusion; therefore, secondary causes should be thorough and may involve salivary flow measurement, blood tests to evaluate for systemic conditions, head and neck imaging studies, and biopsy.
+Pain must occur on 50% of days, for > 2 hours per day (some authors omit this potentially unreliable criterion), for > 3 months.
+Burning mouth syndrome is a diagnosis of exclusion; therefore, testing for secondary causes should be thorough and may involve salivary flow measurement, blood tests to evaluate for systemic conditions, head and neck imaging studies, and biopsy.

 Secondary burning mouth syndrome may be cured by appropriate treatment of the underlying cause.

 Drugs Mentioned In This Article

 |Arthricare for Women, Arthritis Pain Relieving, Capsimide, Capzasin-HP, Capzasin-P, Castiva Warming, Circatrix, DermacinRx Circata, DermacinRx Penetral, DiabetAid, Qutenza, Zostrix, Zostrix HP, Zostrix Maximum Strength, Zostrix Neuropathy